Harold Shepherd Builds a Legacy

 Friends and family celebrate the naming of a portion of Atlanta's most well-known road in honor of Shepherd Center's co-founder.

 In Georgia, many roads lead to Shepherd Center co-founder Harold Shepherd – literally and figuratively.
-So, it’s only appropriate that just before his 90th birthday, the Georgia General Assembly unanimously approved a resolution to designate a section of Peachtree Road in his honor.
+So, it’s only appropriate that just before his 90th birthday in 2018, the Georgia General Assembly unanimously approved a resolution to designate a section of Peachtree Road in his honor.
 In July, the portion of Peachtree Road from Peachtree Battle Avenue to Brookwood Station – the very same slice of road that is home to Shepherd Center – was honorarily designated J. Harold Shepherd Parkway.

 Family and friends, including Gov. Nathan Deal, Rep. Marie Metze, Rep. Beth Beskin, Rep. Deborah Silcox, Rep. Patty Bentley, Sen. Gail Davenport and Russell McMurry, GDOT Commissioner, among others gathered to honor Shepherd Center co-founder Harold Shepherd and to celebrate the road naming at Shepherd Center on July 31, 2018.